Fine tuning SMLs

 Copy

-Now that we have seen that all is well, we can train.
+Now that we've seen everything is in order, we can train

 trainer.train()